ham2k/polo.ham2k.com/content/en/docs/first-operation/index.md

 Keep logging contacts, and once you're done go to the "Operation" tab and select "Export Log Files" to generate ADIF files that you can use to submit your activation.

+The following manual will explain many of the features you expect to use in more detail.